Wdboyes13/Wdboyes13/README.md

 I beleive that, if you have an idea, it can be made with the right skills
 I ❤️ C and HATE C++
 I ❤️ Open Source Software
+Building apples "Open Source" stuff is like trying to assemble an IKEA Bed with missing screws and instructions in french

 My GPG Public key for encryption is available at --> https://github.com/Wdboyes13/Wdboyes13/blob/main/WillPubKey.asc